C++: With C

 C++ is often considered to be a superset of C but this is not strictly true.
 Most C code can easily be made to compile correctly in C++ but there are a few differences that cause some valid C code to be invalid or behave differently in C++.
 For example, C allows implicit conversion from void* to other pointer types but C++ does not (for type safety reasons).
 Also, C++ defines many new keywords, such as new and class, which may be used as identifiers (for example, variable names) in a C program.

 Some incompatibilities have been removed by the 1999 revision of the C standard (C99), which now supports C++ features such as line comments (//) and declarations mixed with code.
 On the other hand, C99 introduced a number of new features that C++ did not support that were incompatible or redundant in C++, such as variable-length arrays, native complex-number types (however, the std::complex class in the C++ standard library provides similar functionality, although not code-compatible), designated initializers, compound literals, and the restrict keyword.
 Some of the C99-introduced features were included in the subsequent version of the C++ standard, C++11 (out of those which were not redundant).
 However, the C++11 standard introduces new incompatibilities, such as disallowing assignment of a string literal to a character pointer, which remains valid C.

 To intermix C and C++ code, any function declaration or definition that is to be called from/used both in C and C++ must be declared with C linkage by placing it within an extern "C" {/*...*/} block.
 Such a function may not rely on features depending on name mangling (i.e., function overloading).

 Inline assembly

-Programs developed in C or C++ often utilize inline assembly to take advantage of its low-level functionalities, greater speed, and enhanced control compared to high-level programming languages when optimizing for performance is essential.
+Programs developed in C or C++ often use inline assembly to take advantage of its low-level functionalities, greater speed, and enhanced control compared to high-level programming languages when optimizing for performance is essential.
 C++ provides support for embedding assembly language using asm declarations, but the compatibility of inline assembly varies significantly between compilers and architectures.
 Unlike high-level language features such as Python or Java, assembly code is highly dependent on the underlying processor and compiler implementation.